English Language Co-Teacher and Youth Educator

 * Experience running youth activities such as after school clubs or extracurricular programs;

-* Ability to establish strong working relationships with teachers, students, parents, and community members;
+* Ability to establish strong working relationships with school administration, teachers, students, parents, and community members;

 * Experience in helping teachers define their professional development needs and pursue professional development goals;